3D Cell Reference in Excel (Table of Contents)

 - Now we shall use this data to create a simple chart in another worksheet.
-So, we shall create a new tab and rename it to “Chart” and go to Insert tab in the ribbon on the top.
+So, we shall create a new tab and rename it to “Chart”, and go to the Insert tab in the ribbon on the top.
 Here, we shall select the Insert Column or Bar chart.

 - Next, we shall select a simple 2-D Clustered Column chart.

 - Now, right-click on the chart area and select “Select Data…”

 - Now, we shall get a dialog box to select the chart data source.

 - Here we shall select the source data from the Sales Data tab.
 We shall select the range of cells where we have defined the Sales for each product.